 The proper placement of punctuation marks with quotation marks is more than just a grammatical nicety; it's a critical aspect of clear and effective communication.
 Misplaced punctuation can alter the meaning of a sentence, confuse the reader, and undermine the credibility of your writing.
-Whether you're writing academic papers, professional emails, or creative fiction, understanding these rules is essential.
+But whether you're writing academic papers, professional emails, or creative fiction, understanding these rules is essential.
 This article will explore the intricacies of ending sentences with quotation marks, providing clear guidelines and practical examples to help you master this vital skill.

 Main Subheading